 I used my Silhouette digital cutter to cut out my stencils, but you could easily do them by hand as long as your designs aren’t too intricate!

 - paint brush

 - printed design

 Create and print your design, either directly on your vinyl using the digital cutter or onto a piece of paper that you can then use to hand cut the contact paper.

 Peel the design’s body away, so you’re left with a stencil.
 Think of it this way: the places without vinyl will be etched, while the vinyl will protect the areas around your design from the etching cream.

 Carefully line up your stencil and press it tightly to your glass object.
 Smooth out any bubbles, especially around the edges of the design.

 Follow the directions on your etching cream and spread a thick layer of it across the stencil, being careful not to go outside the vinyl.

-Because the warnings on the etching cream are pretty scary, I used a thick rag to help me rinse all of the etching cream off the pieces.
-Peel off the vinyl and you’re done!
+Because the warnings on the etching cream are pretty scary, I used a thick rag to help me rinse all of the etching creams off the pieces.
+Peel off the vinyl, and you’re done!